cespare/vim-toml/README.md

 Set up [vim-plug](https://github.com/junegunn/vim-plug).
 In your .vimrc, between the lines for `call plug#begin()` and `call plug#end()`, add the line `Plug 'cespare/vim-toml'`.
-Then run `:PlugInstall` from a fresh vim instance.
+Reload your .vimrc and then run `:PlugInstall`.

 ### Janus